orlof/robot_demo/README.md

 ### Test Development (TODO) ###

-All trash files are purposedly left out from .gitignore to enable cleaning of repository with:
+All trash files are left out from .gitignore to enable cleaning of repository with:

     git clean -fd